A single-projection three-dimensional reconstruction algorithm for scanning transmission electron microscopy data: Results

-A final point to note is that PIO is a pyrochlore structure and, when projected down its [001] crystallographic zone-axis, the oxygen columns should exhibit alternating centered and delocalized columns, as shown in the structural overlay of Fig.~\ref{fig:exp}(o).
-This was not visible in this reconstruction of the Pb$_2$Ir$_2$O$_7$ structure, nor in any of the annular bright-field (ABF) STEM images synthesized from the 4D-STEM datasets, seen in Fig.~S7(a) of the SM.
+A final point to note is that PIO is a pyrochlore structure and, when projected down its [001] crystallographic zone-axis, the oxygen columns should exhibit alternating centered and delocalized columns, as shown in the structural overlay of Fig.~\ref{fig:exp}(j).
+This was not visible in this reconstruction of the Pb$_2$Ir$_2$O$_7$ structure.
+The alternating delocalized O columns were also not visible in any of the annular bright-field (ABF) STEM images synthesized from the 4D-STEM datasets, e.g. see Fig.~\ref{fig:PIOdisorder}(a) for the dataset displayed in Fig.~\ref{fig:exp}, which rules out the effect being an artefact of any of the reconstruction algorithms and makes it clear that this is a real feature of the as-prepared sample that requires some explanation.